 - In 1999, Carolyn Oppy-Stahl and Kenneth Stahl were murdered while sitting in their car at Call Box 74-88.
 Kenneth had hired his girlfriend's other boyfriend to kill his wife, Carolyn, but ended up being a victim, too.
 In 2001, a CHP officer was found beaten at the same location.

 There are many other tragedies and deaths associated with Ortega Highway.
-These sudden violent deaths are blamed on the ghostly encounters.
-There are some very distinct and continuous hauntings while others are obscure.
+These sudden violent deaths are frequently blamed for the ghostly encounters that occur along the highway.

 EVP of Young Boy